 Corporations are considered separate legal entities from their owners.
 Flow-through entities, such as LLCs, sole proprietorships, and S-Corporations, avoid double taxation by passing earnings onto their workers.

-C-Corporations end up paying double tax unless they elect to pay dividends to their employees.
+C-Corporations end up paying double tax unless they elect to pay

 For most people, forming an